Life or Choice?

 Leif: Agreed.
 Then why are you targeting the child?
 The woman should be helped with all her needs; but the child is not responsible for how he or she came into existence.

 Further, think about this.
 My grandmother was a result of rape.
 My great grandmother gave birth to her and adopted her out.
-If she had killed my grandmother by abortion, my mother and uncle never would have existed, my cousins and siblings, nieces and nephews would not exist, and I, too, would not exist.
+If she had killed my grandmother by abortion, my mother and uncle never would have existed, my cousins and siblings, nieces and nephews would not exist, and I, too, would never exist.

 Joyce: Wow.
 That’s not good.
 Leif is worth living.